duydd25031999/TC_note/Software Development/Developing_Questions.md

 ### leadership-philosophy-5

-**Q:** What strategies do you use to foster your own personal growth as a leader in a rapidly changing environment?
+**Q:** {Interrogate} What strategies do you use to foster your own personal growth as a leader in a rapidly changing environment?

 - Vietnamese outline:
   - Question: